Professor in Early English and Name-Studies, Faculty of Arts

 I welcome students who are interesting in pursuing research on English place-names, on Old English language and / or literature, and on the history of the English language.

-The place-names of the Pas-de-Calais;
+Kathryn Bullen: The place-names of the Isle of Axholme (M4C-funded)

 My doctoral thesis, 'Poetic Discourse in Viking Age England', examined verse produced in English in the tenth and eleventh centuries in Old English, Old Norse, and Latin.
 Work from this thesis has appeared in the Review of English Studies and as chapters in edited volumes.
 I have contributed to the Skaldic Poetry of the Scandinavian Middle Ages project, as editor of Markús Skeggjason's verse (in vol. 2, published in 2009) and of Þórðr Kolbeinsson's Eiríksdrápa (vol. 1, 2012).
 Work on Old English heroic verse has appeared in the Oxford Handbook of Medieval Literature in English (2010).